LennyTrinh/SQL-Project/QA.md

-What are your risk areas?
-Identify and describe them.
+Below are the listed risk areas and their descriptions.

 1) Some totaltransactionrevenue are smaller than the productprice.
 See all_sessionso table for visitid = 1476976393.
 This discrepancy could be due to discounts or the data could have been inaccurate due to being supplied by a third party.
 2) What if a city was labelled under an incorrect country?
 Ideally, this would be caught in cleaning.
 However, after quering the first time, I found that for fullvisitorid: 8379929056656388083, the country listed for New York was Canada.
 This issue has been resolved now using UPDATE clause.